KendySong/epidemic-simulation/README.md

 # epidemic-simulation
-Simulation of epidemic spread in a city
+Simulation of an epidemic spread in a procedurally generated city

 ## Building
 ```git